12 Best Places To Visit in Vietnam Skip to main content

 Vietnam is chaotic but its beauty lies in the chaos for which millions of tourists flock towards it and enjoy the vibrant culture of the country.
 This is what I expected and experienced during my stay in Vietnam which has made an impression on me forcing me to go once again to this beautiful country.

 Vietnam's culture is still preserved in this era of modernization and since its past contains the blood of war, a lot of the places may take you back to the days of Ho Chi Minh.
 However, a lot will bring joy and peace, a combination every tourist aims for.
-In this post, I have curated a list of the 11 best places to visit in Vietnam that bring a mix of experiences and are a "must-visit" on your next trip.
+In this post, I have curated a list of the 12 best places to visit in Vietnam that bring a mix of experiences and are a "must-visit" on your next trip., especially if yoru itinerary is for 7-10 days.

 Hoi An